 Top Cities to Visit

 With so much to explore, Chile is a long country that has plenty of different areas to explore.
-From the coast to the mountains, here are the top city destinations in Chile.
+From the coast to the mountains, here are the top city destinations.

-As a small seaside town, La Serena isn’t packed to the brim with activities, but it’s beautiful landscape and impressive architecture are enough to draw in tourists.
+As a small seaside town, La Serena isn’t packed to the brim with activities, but its lovely landscape and impressive architecture are enough to draw in tourists.
 There are also multiple markets that you can explore for local goods.
-There are also nearby vineyards so that you can get a taste of great Chilean wine.
+There are also nearby vineyards too so that you can get a taste of great Chilean wine.

 Vina del Mar